AkshitdotChaudhary/Akshit_portfolio/README.md

 # Akshit Portfolio

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and experience as a full stack developer.
-It's built with React and enhanced with the Framer Motion library to add smooth animations and a modern, responsive design.
+It's built with React and have a modern, responsive design.

 ## Features